python-trio/flake8-async/README.md

 - **TRIO110**: `while <condition>: await trio.sleep()` should be replaced by a `trio.Event`.
 - **TRIO111**: Variable, from context manager opened inside nursery, passed to `start[_soon]` might be invalidly accesed while in use, due to context manager closing before the nursery.
 This is usually a bug, and nurseries should generally be the inner-most context manager.
 - **TRIO112**: nursery body with only a call to `nursery.start[_soon]` and not passing itself as a parameter can be replaced with a regular function call.
+- **TRIO113**: using `nursery.start_soon` in a context manager means it doesn't wait for the external process to run.
+Consider replacing with `nursery.start`.

 ## Configuration
+### `no-checkpoint-warning-decorators`
-`no-checkpoint-warning-decorators`: Specify a list of decorators to disable checkpointing checks for, turning off TRIO107 and TRIO108 warnings for functions decorated with any decorator matching any in the list.
+Specify a list of decorators to disable checkpointing checks for, turning off TRIO107 and TRIO108 warnings for functions decorated with any decorator matching any in the list.
 Matching is done with [fnmatch](https://docs.python.org/3/library/fnmatch.html).
 Defaults to disabling for `asynccontextmanager`.

 Decorators-to-match must be identifiers or dotted names only (not PEP-614 expressions), and will match against the name only - e.g. `foo.bar` matches `foo.bar`, `foo.bar()`, and `foo.bar(args, here)`, etc.